Flat $5.00 shipping // Free shipping on orders over $59

 Please Contact Us if you have any questions about Goat Milk Stuff goat milk soaps.

-And, be sure to leave us a comment below and share this post with a friend or family member who wants to solve sensitive skin issues or is looking to start cleaning with safer household products.
+And, be sure to share this post with a friend or family member who wants to solve sensitive skin issues or is looking to start cleaning with safer household products.